Homemade Vegan Enchiladas with Tex-Mex Swagger Main Dishes

 2. Cook the filling

 Heat the remaining Olive Oil in a large pan over medium-high heat.
 Add the remaining Onions and the Bell Pepper Green Dice, and cook for 6 to 8 minutes until the vegetables soften and pick up a little color at the edges.
-Add the remaining Garlic, Black Beans, Corn and Peppers, the remaining Tex-Mex spice, the remaining Salt, and the juice from the Limes, then cook for 3 to 4 minutes, stirring and lightly crushing some of the Black Beans so the filling holds together instead of escaping like tiny edible rebels.
+Add the remaining Garlic, Black Beans, Corn and Peppers, the remaining Tex-Mex spice, the remaining Salt, and the juice from the Limes, then cook for 3 to 4 minutes, stirring and lightly crushing some of the Black Beans so the filling holds together .

 3. Fill and roll the enchiladas